-The MC currently has 8 members (see details at Appendix 1).
+The MC currently has 9 members and 1 Co-opted Member (see details at Appendix 1).

-- 7 Members are local residents - 5 Management Committee tenants of the Association and two sharing owners.
+- 9 Members are local residents - 5 Management Committee Members are tenants of the Association, two are partners of tenants and two sharing owners.

 The MC has three Office Bearers - the Chair, Secretary and Treasurer - who are elected annually by the MC.
 The current Office Bearers are: